schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 (oop)=
 # Object oriented programming

-Object-oriented programming (OOP) aims to simplify the organization and structure of software while improving reusability, extendibility, and security.
+Object-oriented programming (OOP) aims to simplify software organization and structure while improving reusability, extendibility, and security.
-In this approach, data and functionality are grouped into units called objects, which provide procedures for accessing and modifying associated data.
+In OOP, data and functionality are encapsulated into units called objects, which provide methods for accessing and modifying their associated data.
-To create these objects, blueprints are used called classes that define the structure of the object, including properties and methods that modify its behavior.
+Objects are created from classes, which serve as blueprints defining the structure, properties, and methods of the object.

 Four general principles characterize object oriented languages: